Wind-WindKids/winding/samples/sophieandwind/frost.md

 Wind was there.
 He dropped his bike, ran to her —
 called the emergency number.

-A bright, vehicle came quickly, as if dropped from the sky.
+A bright vehicle came quickly, as if dropped from the sky.

 Blood on her helmet.